fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/visualization-api-net.md

 **Syntax**

 ```
-vizualisationObj.Render(); // vishalizationObj is the chart object
+visualizationObj.Render(); // visualizationObj is the chart object
 ```

 ### `Theme`